J. D. Hammer: Philadelphia Phillies (2017–2021)

-Second stint with Colorado (2022)
+Second stint with Rockies (2022)

 On December 1, 2021, Hammer signed a minor league contract with the Rockies to rejoin the team that drafted him.
 Following the 2021–22 MLB lockout, Hammer was one of ten non-roster players that the Rockies invited to a condensed spring training.
 He was assigned to the Albuquerque Isotopes, the Triple-A affiliate of the Rockies, to begin the season.
 The assignment reunited Hammer with his high school baseball coach Frank Gonzales, who had since taken a job as pitching coach for the Isotopes.
 He spent the entire season in Albuquerque.
 In 53 appearances for the Isotopes, all of which came in relief, Hammer was 1–1 with a 5.94 ERA.
 He struck out 47 batters in 47 innings.
 He elected free agency on November 10, 2022.

-Lake Erie Crushers (2023–present)

-On March 20, 2023, Hammer signed with the Lake Erie Crushers of the Frontier League.
+Lake Erie Crushers (2023)

+Hammer joined the Lake Erie Crushers of the Frontier League, an independent baseball league, for the 2023 season.
+He made his Frontier League debut in the Crushers' season opener, pitching a scoreless inning in relief against the Québec Capitales on May 12.
+The Crushers also deployed Hammer as a starting pitcher, and he picked up his first win on June 21, pitching five innings in a shutout of the Schaumburg Boomers.
+In 19 appearances for Lake Erie, including nine starts, Hammer was 3–3 with a 3.46 ERA, striking out 46 batters in 52 innings.

+Los Angeles Angels (2023)

+On July 29, 2023, Hammer signed with the Los Angeles Angels organization, becoming the first Crushers pitcher this season to sign with an MLB franchise.
+He made his debut with the Triple-A Salt Lake Bees on August 3 as a starter, allowing one run in five innings against the El Paso Chihuahuas.
+He made nine appearances with the Bees, all but one as a starter.
+During that Time, Hammer went 1–2 with a 6.63 ERA, striking out 19 batters in 38 innings.
+He elected free agency at the end of the season.

+Generales de Durango (2024)

+On December 25, 2023, Hammer signed with the Generales de Durango of the Mexican League, where he was expected to join their bullpen.
+Two months later, the Mexican League would suspend the Generales for the 2024 season.
+Hammer was officially released by the Caliente de Durango without appearing in a game on September 21.